 WASHINGTON (AP) — Interest rates on short-term Treasury bills fell in Monday's auction.
 Rates on six-month bills declined to their lowest level since mid-July.
 Last week the six-month bills had risen to their highest level in nearly nine years.

-The Treasury Department auctioned $39 billion in three-month bills at a discount rate of 1.01 percent, up from 0.99 percent last week.
-Another $33 billion in six-month bills was auctioned at a discount rate of 1.12 percent, up from 1.10 percent last week.
+The Treasury Department auctioned $39 billion in three-month bills at a discount rate of 1.015 percent, down from 1.040 percent last week.
+Another $33 billion in six-month bills was auctioned at a discount rate of 1.115 percent, down from 1.140 percent last week.

-Separately, the Federal Reserve said Monday that the average yield for one-year Treasury bills, a popular index for making changes in adjustable-rate mortgages, stood at 1.21 percent on Friday, up from 1.19 percent at the start of last week on June 12.
+Separately, the Federal Reserve said Monday that the average yield for one-year Treasury bills, a popular index for making changes in adjustable-rate mortgages, stood at 1.21 percent last Friday, down from 1.22 percent at the start of the week on Monday.